robertluwang/hands-on-cloud/dc-vagrant-cloud/One Node One NIC Openstack Sandbox(centos) Vagrant Setup Guide.md

 - in putty/SSH/Auth, select vagrant.ppk for private key file for auth.
 ```

-sidenote:
+- sidenote
-sometimes cannot access to sandbox vm directly, can login from vm console, very if can ping gateway ip which is 172.25.250.1, most of chance you cannot ping, the remedy is to restart network service,
+sometimes if you cannot access to sandbox vm directly,login from vm console, verify if can ping gateway ip which is 172.25.250.1, most of chance you cannot ping, the remedy is to restart network service,
 ```
 sudo systemctl restart network
 ```